Policy 13.A: University Investments

 (A) an “indemnification obligation” is any contractual obligation pursuant to which the university agrees to assume the liabilities of any third party (person or entity) or to defend or hold such third party harmless for claims, settlements, judgments or similar liabilities; and

 (B) a “contractor” is any person or entity with whom the university has a written contractual relationship.

-(4) The likelihood that further efforts to negotiate an approach to contractual allocation risk that does not require the university to indemnify the contractor will be successful, and the likelihood that the university intends to engage in future transactions with such contractor.
+(d) The likelihood that further efforts to negotiate an approach to contractual allocation of risk that does not require the university to indemnify the contractor will be successful, and the likelihood that the university intends to engage in future transactions with such contractor.

 13.G.3 Further Delegation, Record Keeping and Training

-The authority delegated to the president and chancellors pursuant to section (B) of paragraph 13.G.2, herein, may not be further delegated.
-A complete copy of any agreement entered into by the president or the chancellors pursuant to section 13.G.2(B) shall be forwarded to the Secretary of the Board of Regents and reported annually to the Board of Regents.
-Information reported to the Board of Regents related to section 13.G.2(B) shall include, to the extent possible, an estimate of the amount of the total potential liability imposed by any agreement entered into by the president or chancellor.
+At the request of the Board of Regents, a complete copy of any agreement entered into by the president or the chancellors pursuant to section 13.G.2(A) shall be forwarded to the secretary of the Board of Regents and reported to the Board of Regents.
+Information reported to the Board of Regents related to section 13.G.2(A) shall include, to the extent possible, an estimate of the amount of the total potential liability imposed by any agreement entered into by the president or chancellor.